-RLP uses one physical link (single-link) or from 1 up to 4 (multi-link) substreams on one or more physical links.
-However, the RLP multi-link version is designed to be able to support up to 8 physical links.
-If, in the call set-up signalling, either end indicates that it cannot support multi-link operation, neither end shall require usage of RLP-versions higher than 1.
-If the BC negotiation during call set-up results in a possibility for multi-link operation during the call, both ends shall require and accept RLP version 2 only.
+RLP uses one substream on one physical link (single-link) or from 1 up to 4 (multi-link) substreams on one or more physical links.
+However, the RLP multi-link version is designed to be able to support up to 8 substreams.